UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS05.md

 ---
 layout: page
-title: "AIRDOS05: Airliner radiation dosimeter"
+title: "AIRDOS05: High-Altitude Airliner radiation dosimeter"
 permalink: /airdos/AIRDOS05/
 parent: AIRDOS-temp
 nav_order: "1"
 has_children: true
 ---

-# AIRDOS05 - Airborne radiation with external display
+# AIRDOS05 - Airborne radiation sensor with external display

 AIRDOS is a state-of-the-art cosmic radiation dosimeter and spectrometer unit.
-It is intended for long-term high-altitude (above FL490 or 15000 a.m.s.l.) airborne measurement of cosmic radiation and dosimetry in mixed ionizing radiation fields on board aircraft.
+It is intended for long-term high-altitude (above FL490 or 15000 a.m.s.l.) airborne measurement of cosmic radiation and dosimetry in mixed ionising radiation fields on board aircraft.

 ![AIRDOS05](/AIRDOS/img/AIRDOS05.jpg)